takuya-takeuchi/OpenJpegDotNet/docfx/index.md

 # OpenJpegDotNet API Document

-OpenJpegDotNet provides simplest facial recognition api for .NET on Windows, MacOS and Linux.
+OpenJpeg wrapper written in C++ and C# for Windows, MacOS and Linux.